 Step 6: Connect Your Webcam and Test Its Functionality

 Connect your webcam to the usb port.
 In order to stream the video we need to get the utility mjpg-streamer.
-Here are some tutorials about how to do just that : tutorial 1 or tutorial 2.
+Here is a great tutorial about how to do just that.
 Once you have mjpg-streamer installed properly.
 Start streaming video by entering the following command into the terminal.

 cd /where you installed mjpg-streamer/mjpg-streamer